Subscribe to Weekly Health Care News

 Jon Uhl is a manager based in Chicago.
 Jon supports a diverse set of clients on a wide range of health care policy and strategy issues.
 Specifically, Jon has helped clients address challenges related to health care reform, emerging regulatory and policy issues, private exchanges, health IT, value-based payments, market research, and data analysis.

 Jon began his career in health care as a project manager with the American College of Physicians.
 Prior to joining Leavitt Partners, Jon worked on regulatory strategy for a Chicago-based provider that coordinates care for high-risk, high-cost Medicare recipients.

-While in law school at Tulane University, Jon worked for the Financial Industry Regulatory Authority’s (FINRA) enforcement division where he assisted on cases interpreting Federal and industry securities regulation.
+While in law school at Tulane University, Jon worked for the Financial Industry Regulatory Authority’s (FINRA) enforcement division where he assisted on cases interpreting federal and industry securities regulation.
 Following law school, Jon completed a judicial clerkship.
 He received his undergraduate degree from the University of Richmond where he was also a member of the men’s crew team.
-Though challenging during Chicago’s winters, Jon continues to row competitively.

 Rachel is a senior associate based in Washington, D.C.
 As a senior associate, Rachel supports regional principals and senior directors with client engagement and helps manage client deliverables.